jitalo333/VRID_language_proyect/TeCla-NLP/README.md

 ```
 ollama serve
 ```
-> [!NOTE] I'm thinking in creating a *systemd* file to safetly initialize, but for now ollama serve should do the trick.

 The run the docker container, you can use the suggested instrucction provided in the repository as:
 ```
 bash core-run-container.sh
 ```

-The file will suggest a port available for usage.
+The file will share the host network.
 After running the container from the terminal use the following instruction:
 ```
 jupyter notebook --ip 0.0.0.0 --port 8883 --no-browser --allow-root --NotebookApp.token='' --NotebookApp.password=''
 ```